-Parenting has changed me profoundly and has given me a new perspective and a new obsession.
-It was parenting that opened the door for me to write often about a topic I find compelling and inspiring.
+As a writer, parenting has changed me profoundly and has given me a new perspective and a new passion to write about the type of parenting I find compelling and inspiring — and aspire to myself: parenting that is attachment-centered, respectful and responsive.

 Mikko weighed 11 pounds, 13 ounces, when he was born — a natural birth after a hospital transfer from our planned home birth.
 We were all surprised at how big he was, and I was so proud I was able to deliver him naturally as I'd planned — not because birth is a contest, but just because it was such a rush.
 I can't even describe the euphoria I felt after I saw my baby and knew what my body had been able to do.

 Sam said not to put a picture of him up here, but I can't resist, since he's so cute.
-We were married in June 1998.
+We were college sweethearts who met on the school newspaper and married in June 1998.
 I know that was a long time ago, but I was a teenage bride.

 (Not really.)

-Sam and I work from home selling DVDs online — until my amazing writing career takes off and takes care of us.
-Then we will be jetting to London and texting back and forth to my agent as we do something or other fabulous.
-But, for the moment, we enjoy the freedom working from home gives us to be together as a family, even though it creates some logistical challenges, in terms of keeping a preschooler from trying to "help" whoever's trying to work.
-It's hard to type when a three-year-old's banging on your keyboard, for instance.
+Sam and I run a family business, selling DVDs online and writing.
+We enjoy the freedom working from home gives us to be together as a family, even though it creates some logistical challenges, in terms of keeping two children from trying to "help" whoever's trying to work.
+Someday they'll be useful labor, right?

-I co-host the monthly Carnival of Natural Parenting, so check that out as either a reader or a participant if you're interested in similar topics and in connecting to other like-minded parents.
+I co-founded the esteemed Natural Parents Network with Dionna of Code Name: Mama, and we co-host the monthly Carnival of Natural Parenting, so check that out as either a reader or a participant if you're interested in similar topics and in connecting to other like-minded parents.

-You can connect with me on Twitter and Facebook: friend and fan.
+You can chat with me on Twitter, Facebook, Google+ profile, Google+ page, and Pinterest.
 You can email me at mail {at} HoboMama.com or use my contact form.

 I love to make myself available, even though I am absolutely terrible at returning emails, phone calls, comments, and direct messages.
 But don't let that stop you.
 I read and appreciate them all.